rmendal/100-days-of-code/log.md

 ### Day 54 March 2, 2018

-**Progress**: Gave up on the IQ test bite of py and started a new one about mutability.
+**Progress**: Gave up on the IQ test bite of py and started a new one about mutability and finished that.

 **Thoughts**: I hate admitting defeat but I was at a roadblock and just as I assumed with my day 53 tweet I was overthinking the problem and thus was all wrong in my line of thinking for a solution.
 I had some aspects right like importing the string library for ascii.letters and digits but completely